-In 2017, the Academy of Nutrition and Dietetics celebrates our 100th anniversary.
-The Academy's Centennial promotes the dietetics profession and acknowledges the organization's achievements.
+In 2017, the Academy of Nutrition and Dietetics celebrated its 100th anniversary.
+The Academy's Centennial centered the organization’s purpose of promoting the dietetics profession and acknowledges the organization's achievements.

 The Academy was conceptualized as the American Dietetic Association at a meeting in Cleveland, Ohio, in 1917, ultimately leading to its formal incorporation and first central office in Chicago.
 The Academy's founders were a visionary group of women — led by Lenna F. Cooper and the organization's first president, Lulu C. Graves — dedicated to helping the government conserve food and improve the public's health and nutrition during World War I.

-The Centennial will create a road map that will advance the profession and set the stage for the Academy's Second Century.
+The Academy's Centennial created a road map that continues to advance the profession and set the stage for the Academy's strategic plan.

-Discover more about the Academy as the organization embraces our historic anniversary and plans for the next 100 years.
+Discover more about the Academy as the organization organization heads into the next 100 years.

-Explore the Academy as we stand today — our members living out the mission and vision of the organization — as well as materials to join us throughout the year as the celebration activities and commemorative events take place.
+Explore the Academy as we stand today — our members living out the mission and vision of the organization.